 Mainstreet Daily News is committed to bringing you the highest quality journalism, pounding the pavement to cover the stories you care about most.
 We have a small staff, but we aim to deliver more street-level than suite-level reporting.

-We are dedicated to factual accuracy and fairness in our reporting.
+We are dedicated to factual accuracy and fairness in our reporting, in keeping with the Society of Professional Journalists' Code of Ethics.
 And as often as possible, we will report on potential solutions to the issues we cover.
 We aspire to be a newsroom that listens to its audience and creates real value and community improvement through journalism.

 We do not shy away from covering scandals and other bad news, but we also look for the good—because there's plenty of it.
 We are a hopeful team, and we want that to come through in our reporting.
 We aim to take you to places you haven't been and meet people you likely haven't met in this wonderful corner of the world we call home.